Burning of yard waste is authorized with a permit between January 15th and May 1st. Please click here for more

 - If an occupant is ill the inspection will be rescheduled for a later date.

 - The Inspector will wear an N95 mask, eye protection and gloves throughout the inspection.

-- New Smoke Detector requirements are in effect as of December 1st, 2016.
-See our smoke and Carbon Monoxide alarm guidelines for more information.
+- Smoke Detector and Carbon Monoxide Detector requirements: See our smoke and Carbon Monoxide alarm guidelines for more information.

-- Read more about changes related to outside cooking and recreational fires.
+- Read about outside cooking and recreational fires.